 Further, avoid tobacco and lots of caffeine to prevent tooth staining the crown.
 Remember that when neglected, the implants can accumulate deposits resulting in bone deterioration, gum bleeding, and pain.
 Nonetheless, with proper maintenance, the implants can last several decades.

 Our team of experts will explain all the available solutions to help you pick the best option based on your needs.
 Even after the procedure, we will work closely with you to schedule a follow-up visit to ensure that your teeth and gum remain healthy.
-Those with no teeth, connect with us today to schedule an appointment, to enjoy our free consultation and top-notch services.
+Those with no teeth, connect with us today to schedule an appointment, to enjoy our free consultation and top-notch dental services in Houston, Texas.
 We are ready to help you achieve that strong and healthy smile.